Last Updated: September 16, 2021

 - Returned Check Fee – Fee charged for the costs incurred by processing an invalid check that you sent to cover a monthly installment, typically ranging from $20-$50.

 When you’re thinking about getting a personal loan to pay off your credit card debt, think about your creditworthiness.
-If your credit score is low, look for the best personal loans for bad credit.
+If your credit score is low, look for the trustworthy personal loans for bad credit.

 Compare multiple lenders who charge the lowest loan fees possible and who, most ideally, charge no application or origination fees.
 Sometimes lenders charge lower prices on account of higher interest rates, so you need to do the math and choose from the personal loan options.